buildkite/agent/README.md

 ### Upgrading from the Ruby agent

-The Buildbox agent was previously writtenin Ruby, however due to installation and performance issues, we've switched to something a bit more light-weight and universal.
+The Buildbox agent was previously written in Ruby, however due to installation and performance issues, we've switched to something a bit more light-weight and universal.
 Golang fit the bill the best with it's support for compiling to single binaries.

 The biggest change you'll notice is that you no longer define your build scripts on Buildbox.
-You instead, should write these scripts inside your projects.
-The first thing you'll need to do, is create a file in your project (for example `scripts/buildbox.sh`) and fill it with something like this:
+You instead should write these scripts inside your projects source control.

+To migrate to the new agent, the first step is creating a file in your project (for example `scripts/buildbox.sh`) and fill it with something like this:

 ```bash
 #!/bin/bash